crimsonherb/terraform-aws-cloudflare/README.md

 Looking now, I think this writing on my PR is creating a huge unnecessary effort, but will have one last try before scrapping the idea altogether

 Last attempt

+So I experienced drift since most of the time, I've been testing directly by performing terraform apply through Github Actions, turns out I need to be able to sync it with my local terraform cli.

+I need to find a solution to this